top of page

 The mission of the Susitna River Coalition is to support the 312 mile long, free-flowing, Susitna River and the healthy communities and ecosystems it sustains from the headwaters in the Alaska Range to the outflow in Cook Inlet.

 SRC is committed to protecting a vibrant river and the natural and human systems it supports.
-Our near-term priority continues to be focused on stopping the construction of the massive Susitna-Watana Dam while engaging in a range of watershed protection issues around water rights and river designation policy changes that could have a significant impact on the region.
-SRC organizes to develop strategies for watershed protection and implementing safeguards for the region’s biodiversity amidst a rapidly changing climate.
+Our near-term priority continues to be focused on stopping the construction of the massive Susitna-Watana Dam while engaging in a range of watershed protection issues that could have a significant impact on the region.
+SRC works to develop strategies for watershed protection and to implement safeguards for the region’s fish and wildlife amidst a rapidly changing world.

 SRC is one of the only Alaska based, grassroots conservation organizations between Anchorage and Fairbanks.
-We recognize that our strength comes from a sustained and committed grassroots voice that reflects a diverse view of issues affecting the Susitna region – one of the fastest growing regions of Alaska.
-We build on our core strengths of regional organizing and being a credible voice for community interests, and take a long-view approach to promote our healthy watershed resources.
+We recognize that our strength comes from a sustained and committed grassroots voice that reflects the broad range of view of issues affecting the Susitna region – one of the fastest growing regions of Alaska.
+We build on our core strengths of community involvement, fact-based communication and serving as a credible voice for community interests while taking a long-view approach to promote our healthy watershed resources.

 The Susitna River Coalition Stewards our Watershed.

 SRC is best known for our response to the proposed Susitna Watana Hydropower project, which would decimate wildlife habitat as well as recreation and economic opportunities throughout the Susitna Watershed.
-Currently, thanks to the advocacy of many Alaskans, the dam is not an immediate threat, but the potential for development remains.
+Currently, thanks to the work of many Alaskans, the dam is not an immediate threat.
+The potential for development remains.
 In addition to staying abreast of any movement towards a dam, SRC engages residents of the Susitna Valley on issues relevant to clean energy and healthy habitat in our watershed.
 We have an all-volunteer board, a very small staff, and a membership of over 23,000!

 The areas in which SRC works are varied, but all sustain our habitats, communities and a free flowing Susitna river.